syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 </tr>
 </table>

 N> 1.
-The “Syncfusion.AspNet.FileFormats.nupkg” and “Syncfusion.AspNet.Mvc.FileFormats.nupkg” packages already includes the necessary assemblies for chart conversion.
+The "Syncfusion.AspNet.FileFormats.nupkg" and "Syncfusion.AspNet.Mvc.FileFormats.nupkg" packages already includes the necessary assemblies for chart conversion.
 So it is not needed to additionally install the “Syncfusion.OfficeChartToImageConverter.Wpf.nupkg” NuGet package in ASP.Net and ASP.Net MVC platforms.
 N> 2.
-The “Syncfusion.OfficeChartToImageConverter.Wpf.nupkg” NuGet package is only supported from 4.0 .Net framework onwards.
+The "Syncfusion.OfficeChartToImageConverter.Wpf.nupkg" NuGet package is only supported from 4.0 .Net framework onwards.

 ## Converting PowerPoint Presentation to PDF